Yes, You Need to Hire a Lawyer Even if You Don't Need Them (yet)

 There are many times in your career you will need legal advice.
 It's good to know who you'll turn to when that time comes.

-by Mike Whitmer in Choosing Advisors on Thursday, November 7, 2019
+Posted in Planning on Thursday, November 7, 2019

 Even though we might not like it, hiring a lawyer is the smart thing to do.
 You’ll want their advice when before you sign an employment contract, lease a space, purchase large equipment – and especially if you are buying, selling or starting a practice.
 Having an established relationship with a lawyer before you need one is critical to effectively handling a legal situation.